eovchinn/ADP-pipeline/README.md

-Metaphor-ADP
+Abduction-based Discource Processing System
 ============

-This is a repository of the ISI metaphor project team.
-Here we store all the resources and tools constituting our Natural Language Understanding system based on Abductive Reasoning implemented for 4 languages:
+In this repository, we store all the resources and tools constituting our Natural Language Understanding system based on Abductive Reasoning implemented for 4 languages:

 - English